Akron Children's Logo

 • Sore breasts.
 Your breasts may be painfully engorged for several days when your milk comes in and your nipples may be sore.

 • Constipation.
-The first postpartum bowel movement may be a few days after delivery, and sensitive hemorrhoids, healing episiotomies, and sore muscles can make it painful.
+Your first postpartum bowel movement (pooping) may be a few days after delivery, and sensitive hemorrhoids (swollen blood vessels in the rectum or anus), a healing episiotomy, and sore muscles can make it painful.

 • Episiotomy.
 If your perineum (the area of skin between the vagina and the anus) was cut by your doctor or if it was torn during the birth, the stitches may make it painful to sit or walk for a little while during healing.
 It also can be painful when you cough or sneeze during the healing time.